-Mount Kenya Safari
+Mount Kenya 365

-The lower slopes and area surrounding Mount Kenya feature forested areas, while higher up, the vegetation consists mostly of bamboo.
-A little higher up, you’ll find the timberline forest, featuring smaller trees than on the lower slopes.
-Above the timberline, the landscape of Mount Kenya changes dramatically, dominated by heathers and other species that have adapted to the unforgiving and harsh climate of the uppermost reaches.
+The lower slopes are made up of forested areas, while higher up the vegetation consists mostly of bamboo.
+Still higher, you’ll find the timberline forest.
+Above this, the landscape changes dramatically, and is dominated by heathers and other species that have adapted to the harsh climate of the uppermost reaches.
 A Mount Kenya safari is more likely to occur on the lower slopes where the vegetation supports more varied species, including various monkeys, antelope, elephant and buffalo, as well hyena, leopard and occasionally lion.